So, I’ve gone keto.

 - And more.
 There’s some indications it can be protective against cancer and dementia.

 Bottom line: eating better quality food to heal hormones and the gut pays off.
-Just poor food choices can cause harm, good foods can be medicine.
+Just as poor food choices can cause harm, good foods can be medicine.

 So what are you eating?